gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 The initial configuration is relatively simple: we want to run a service.
 We'll use the latest version of our image.
 We'll give it a name.

-**IMPORTANT:** To make sure the service itself is valid, we recommend initially setting the number of tasks as 0.
+To make sure the service itself is valid, we recommend **initially** setting the number of tasks to run as `0`.
 Why?
-Well if there is any issue, the entire stack fails (which can take up to ten minutes), then rolls back (taking even longer), and your entire service is deleted.
-Meaning you have to enter _all_ these values again.
-Setting it to 0 means the service can be deployed.
-Only if _that_ works can we _then_ increase the tasks (to 1+).
-If it doesn't work at this point, well we have eliminated the task itself as being the issue:
+Well if there is any issue, the _entire_ stack fails (which can take up to ten minutes), then rolls back (taking even longer) ... and your entire service is deleted.
+Meaning you have to enter _all_ these values above again.
+Setting it to `0` here means the service can be deployed.
+Only if _that_ works can we _then_ increase the tasks number (for example to `1`):

 ![ECS service](img/aws_ecs_create_service_2.jpeg)